leezhenghui/hello-springcloud/README.md

-# Introduction
+## Introduction

 The purpose of this repository aims to provide a hands-on architecture PoC(proof-of-concept) sample that are easy to understand and demonstrate how to **build** and **run** a `microservices architecture(MSA)` application based on the ecosystem composed of the excellent technologies offering by `Spring-Cloud`, `Hashicorp`, `Elastic`,  `Netflix` and etc.
-In particular, the PoC pursue to cover below functionalities:

- - Dev
-    - `APIDoc`(Swagger based)
-    - `TDD`
-    - `Code Branch Management`

- - MSA Interconnectivity(Application/Infrastructure Runtime)
-    - `API-Gateway(Edger Service)`
-    - `Service Discovery`
-    - `Intra-Communication Load Balance`
-    - `Circuit Breakers`
-    - `Intelligent Routing`
-    - `Distributed Tracing Instrumentation`

-  - MSA Orchestration (Infrastructure Runtime)
-    - `Service Orchestration`(support hybrid deployables)
-    - `Aggregated Logging`(which enabled via attaching a sidecar log-shipper task)

-  - Ops
-    - `Service Admin`
-    - `Service Allocation Status` (hashi-ui)
-    - `Distributed Tracing Reporter`(zipkin-ui)
-    - `Centralized Logging Reporter` (Kibana)
-    - `Java Memory Analysis`
-    - `Java Core Dump Analysis`
-    - `perf_event + flamegraph` based Java profiling (linux only)
-    - `wrk`

- > Notable:
- >
- >    CI/CD refer to the combined practices of `continuous integration` and `continuous delivery`
- >
- >    In order to keep the PoC sample as simple as possible, I didn't involve CI/CD features here.

 ## Backround

-The rapidly growing of the cloud confirms that more and more applications either being built upon cloud-native technology or start to do the cloud transformation, as a result, the modern applications are either built upon microservices architecture or in the period of tranditional architectures (e.g: monothilic or SOA) to micorservices.
+The rapidly growing of the cloud confirms that more and more applications either being built upon cloud-native technology or start to do the cloud transformation, as a result, the modern applications are either built upon microservices architecture or in the period of tranditional architectures (e.g: Monolithic or SOA) to micorservices.

 ![Modern Application Architecture](./docs/architecture-evolution.png)